Undergraduate Studies in Economics

 • Economics majors with a cumulative grade point average of 3.2 and an index in economics courses of 3.3 or greater are eligible

-• Highly qualified students should also consider the five-year B.A./M.A. program that allows students to begin their course work towards an M.A. in economics in their senior year of college ( B.A./M.A.
-Program)
+• Highly qualified students (GPA at or above 3.2) should consider the accelerated M.A. program that allows students to begin coursework towards an M.A. in economics while completing their BA (graduate coursework begins in senior year) Accelerated M.A.
+Program

 Contact the Economics Department